What We Do

 Emergency Financial Assistance

-LAH responds to requests from case managers who write on behalf of clients for financial assistance for rent, utilities, medical supplies and equipment, eyeglasses and other necessities.
+Partner agency case managers and advocates apply on the LAH website on behalf of their clients for financial assistance for rent, utilities, medical supplies and equipment, eyeglasses and other necessities.
 LAH grants support:

 Housing